E-mail: email@example.com: firstname.lastname@example.org

 Lives now: in Toronto, Canada with my family: husband/soulmate – singer/songwriter/author/cartoonist Kyp Harness http://kypharness.net/ (married 1995), our two children, Ava and Clay, two cats, Dusty and Harry, a dog, Snowy, two rats, Lumen and Neptune, and a bird (Japanese quail), Sage.
 (Please scroll down to the bottom to see links to Kyp Harness’ music, comic strip, and Laurel & Hardy and Charlie Chaplin books).

 Sculpting in clay for 23 years.
 My mentor/teacher was Elizabeth Fraser Williamson who passed away over a decade ago at the age of 87.
 My primary focus is sculpting people’s faces.
 (Please scroll down to the bottom to see links to Elizabeth Fraser Williamson’s poetry/sculpture book and two documentaries about her).

 Writers/poets/philosophers/musicians/artists/people who have inspired me: Rainer Maria Rilke, Dostoyevsky, Kierkegaard, Dylan Thomas, Theodore Roethke, Sylvia Plath, James Baldwin, Elizabeth Barrett Browning, Thomas Hardy, Kyp Harness, Van Morrison, Pablo Neruda, Nietzsche, Mozart’s The Requim, Yoko Ono, Rodin, Taylor Jane Green, Van Gough, Elizabeth Fraser Williamson, Joni Mitchell, Jane Goodall, Edna St. Vincent Millay, Bela Bartok, Kate Bush.

 Spiritual beliefs: Follower of Jesus.
 No church.
 No religion.
 Just the Gospels.
 “The Message” by Eugene H. Peterson.
-Vegetarian since I was 13 years old- don’t believe in killing or the causing of unnecessary pain/torture.
-Over a year ago I changed to a vegan diet in order to embrace a more compassionate lifestyle and because I am an environmentalist; http://www.cowspiracy.com/facts/
+Vegetarian since I was 13 years old- don’t believe in killing or the causing of unnecessary pain/torture to any living being.
+In 2014 I changed to a vegan diet in order to embrace a more compassionate lifestyle and because I am an environmentalist; http://www.cowspiracy.com/facts/

 I took a 15 year hiatus from the poetry publishing world in order to raise my children.
 My nine books, two collections and chapbook all published in 2012 are the result of the writing I continued to do during that time.

 I am a full member of the League of Canadian Poets.